larsacus/heatmap-tile-toolbox/README.md

+## _Update Sept 2020: Trailforks has changed some CORS settings on their site that make this currently broken.
+In addition, Strava iD with Strava Slide hasn't been working for anything useful in a long time, making this tool need some tender love and care, if its even able to get working again.
+It may be easier to dynamically add a new layer in the Trailforks map widget to show the raw Strava heatmap data.
+Needs some work._

 Rewrites broken Strava heatmap URL in the old non-auth style to use the new-style authenticated endpoints.
 In addition, adds instance sharding and Trailforks "ridelines" support to rewrite Strava heatmaps into places they weren't intended.

 ## Setup